RWS/studio-api-docs/apiconcepts/translationmemory/importing_a_tmx_file.md

 ```
 ***

-Now add a helper function called ```GetImportSettings```, which takes the importer settings as parameter.
-Below you find a number of examples of options that you may configure for the import operation:
+Add a helper method named `GetImportSettings()` that takes the importer settings as a parameter.
+The following examples show common import options:

-Through the **CheckMatchingSublanguages** property you can determine whether the import should take sublanguages into account.
-Example: The TM into which you import has English (US) as source language, but the TMX file contains English (UK) translation units.
-Setting this property to False will cause the import to treat US and UK English equally, i.e. the UK units will be added to the US memory.
-However, if you configure the import to check for sublanguages, UK units will *not* be added to the US memory, i.e. UK English will be regarded as being a different language.
+Use **CheckMatchingSublanguages** to determine whether the import should distinguish sublanguages.
+For example, if the TM uses English (US) as the source language but the TMX file contains English (UK) TUs, setting this property to `false` treats US and UK English as the same language.
+If you enable sublanguage checking, the UK units are not added to the US TM.

 # [C#](#tab/tabid-5)
 ```cs